mlops-org-sains/featurestore-iac/README.md

    - Follow the instructions to install Git: [Install Git](https://www.windowscentral.com/how-clone-github-repos-windows-10-11-and-wsl)

 4. **Check Installed Libraries**
-   - Open the Terminal to check if the following libraries are installed:
+   - Open the CMD or Git Bash Terminal to check if the following libraries are installed:
+   - Open the terminal (Ctrl + or Terminal > New Terminal).
+   - Click the dropdown in the terminal tab and select Git Bash.
    ```
     terraform -version
     ```